-- Consecutive absences will be monitored and may result in earlier warnings, and/or administrative withdrawal. - Students receiving Veterans Administration Educational Benefits whose accumulated absences are in excess of twenty percent of total scheduled sessions, must be reported to the Veterans Administration as terminated. - VA students will spend an additional 4.5 to 6 scheduled hours per week on campus in order to complete the on-line portion of the program. - International students will spend an additional six (6) hours per week on campus undertaking online courses and/or supervised lab studio assignments, for which attendance will be taken.
+- Consecutive absences will be monitored and may result in earlier warnings, and/or administrative withdrawal. - International students and students receiving Veterans Administration Educational Benefits will spend an additional six (6) scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments, for which attendance will be taken.